ffalconesmera/payments-platform/README.md

 # Online Payments Platform

-E-commerce platform that allows to register as a merchant, generate and search for payment orders and process them through the API of a simulated financial institution.
+Resteful APIs that allows to register as a merchant, generate and search for payment orders and process them through the API of a simulated financial institution.

 ## Architecture

-The architecture is deployed using Docker Compose and has the following components
+The architecture is based on microservices.
+Is deployed using Docker Compose and has the following components:

 - **Merchant API**.
 API service that allows to register and log in as a merchant.